Some people may not realise the importance of medical transcription ...

 An oldie but a goodie, and probably remembered as the first documentary that ever filmed a live autopsy, The Body in Question was produced in the 70’s and deals with the idea of health, life, sickness and what it means to live in our own bodies.

-Miracle Hospital 2 showcases the Australian healthcare industry, and shows medical teams at St Vincent’s Hospitals in Sydney and Melbourne using the latest science and technology to perform ground-breaking and life-saving procedures.
+Miracle Hospital has two seasons and it showcases the Australian healthcare industry.
+It shows medical teams at St Vincent’s Hospitals in Sydney and Melbourne using the latest science and technology to perform ground-breaking and life-saving procedures.
+From 3D printed or donated body parts for heart and lung transplants, to advanced robotic surgical systems for vascular and spinal surgeries, the stakes are high but it could save the lives of Australians living with cancer or life-threatening diseases.

 You can also find additional resources and more updated documentaries through the digital library of the University of Queensland.
 You can search by entering the documentary’s title, director, producer, writer, or cast.
 Alternatively, if you aren’t looking for any film in particular and just want to browse all the medical documentaries they have on offer, click here.